OptionPlus/PHIPs/content/phip-1.md

 ## Motivation

 Many services now require users to provide their phone numbers but lot of time it is useless.
-We do not need to input phone number it to service (e.g. Packeta) when package code will be send via email too.
+We do not need to input phone number into service (e.g. Packeta) when required code will be send via email too.

 ## Specification